 Consumers can file a complaint for free via the Office of the Attorney General’s Web site at www.coloradoattorneygeneral.gov/complaint.
 Consumer also can file complaints via 1-800-222-4444 or firstname.lastname@example.org.

 The Office of the Attorney General warned consumers about RMI Associates’ fraudulent services in early August after consumers began filing complaints against the company.
 Consumers should never contract with a company or pay any fees in order to get their complaint submitted to state or federal authorities.
-Source: Colorado Attorney General Press Release
+Source: Stop Fraud Colorado Press Release

 At the time of publishing this article there has not been a Court decision on the government’s lawsuit against Russ Dalbey and Winning in the Cash Flow Business.
 As additional information becomes available we will post updates for our readers and subscribers.